PoliticalGraveyard.com

 Barkus, Kathy — of Kalispell, Flathead County, Mont.
 Republican.
 Delegate to Republican National Convention from Montana, 2008.
 Female.
 Still living as of 2008.

 Barkworth, Thomas E. (1851-1923) — of Jackson, Jackson County, Mich.
 Born in Lincolnshire, England, July 21, 1851.
 Democrat.
-Lawyer; member of Michigan state house of representatives from Jackson County 1st District, 1891-94; candidate for U.S. Representative from Michigan 2nd District, 1894, 1896; candidate for justice of Michigan state supreme court, 1899; Michigan Democratic state chair, 1903-05; delegate to Democratic National Convention from Michigan, 1904.
+Lawyer; member of Michigan state house of representatives from Jackson County 1st District, 1891-94; candidate for U.S. Representative from Michigan 2nd District, 1894, 1896; candidate for justice of Michigan state supreme court, 1899; delegate to Democratic National Convention from Michigan, 1900, 1904 (member, Platform and Resolutions Committee; speaker); Michigan Democratic state chair, 1903-05.
 Died February 17, 1923 (age 71 years, 211 days).
 Interment at Woodland Cemetery, Jackson, Mich.

 See also Find-A-Grave memorial

-BARLAND (Soundex B645) — See also ARLAND, ARLANDERS, BARLEON, BARLETT, BARLETTA, BARLEY, BARLOGIO, BARLOS, BARLOW, BORLAND, BOURLAND, BREELAND, CARLAND, CHARLAND, FARLAND, GARLAND, HARLAND, LAND, MACFARLAND, MARLAND, MCFARLAND, MCPARLAND, WARLAND.
+BARLAND (Soundex B645) — See also ARLAND, ARLANDERS, ARLANDSON, BORLAND, BOURLAND, BREELAND, CARLAND, CHARLAND, FARLAND, GARLAND, HARLAND, LAND, MACFARLAND, MARLAND, MCFARLAND, MCPARLAND, WARLAND.

-BARLAND: See also Francis Griffith Newlands
+BARLAND: See also Knut Hansen Helling — Francis Griffith Newlands

 Barleon, Elizabeth O. — of Cambridge, Middlesex County, Mass.
 Republican.
 Delegate to Republican National Convention from Massachusetts, 1960.
+Female.
 Still living as of 1960.

 BARLETT: See also Peleg Wadsworth